OlekSt/Fabike/Testing.md

     - Typed some search words into the search field

     Results:
-    - An individual bicycle page contains all the necesessary info about the product.
+    - An individual bicycle page contains all the necessary info about the product.
     - Image, name, frame name, clickable color/size/components options, price and weight, list of components, info about geometry of the frames and sizes relative to a person's height.
     - It includes production and delivery info.
     - An individual frame page contains the same info as a bicycle page, except of the components.